surajrampure/imt-decal.github.io/index.md

 layout: default
 ---

-This course has yet to be approved; this page will be updated with the latest information.
-With any questions, feel free to email `imt.decal@gmail.com`, the official email for this course.
+This page will be updated with the latest information once the course is approved.
+Feel free to email `imt.decal@gmail.com` with any questions.

 ## Introduction to Mathematical Thinking